BNS Volatility Model¶

 Because the variance is built from positive jumps and exponential mean reversion, it stays positive by construction.
 No Feller-style penalty is needed.

-How BNS Fits the Surface¶
+How BNS fits the surface¶

+The mechanism that produces a smile in BNS is structurally different from Heston.
+Heston relies on a diffusive volatility-of-variance \(\sigma\) for the wings and a spot-variance correlation \(\rho\) for the skew, both accumulating as \(\sqrt{T}\).
 BNS instead injects discrete jumps directly into the variance process: each jump in \(v_t\) is mirrored, scaled by \(\rho\), into the log-price.
 The wing thickness is governed by the jump-size distribution (controlled by \(\beta\)) and the skew by \(\rho\).

 A consequence of this structural difference is that the calibrator often settles at a small \(\kappa\) together with a large \(\theta\).
 The time scale of mean reversion is \(1/\kappa\), so when \(\kappa\) is small the variance process barely relaxes towards \(\theta\) over the calibration horizon and stays close to \(v_0\) throughout.